Community Engagement Services

 NLM Resources Classes

 Targeted classes are offered which focus on specific National Library of Medicine (NLM) databases and resources.
 Examples of classes that may be offered include: Introduction to PubMed Searching, and Consumer Health Resources from the National Library of Medicine.
-Download free materials from the Community Engagement Resources Collection on the UNTHSC repository.
+Download free materials from the Community Engagement Resources Collection on UNTHSC Scholar.

 On-demand training courses, designed for specific professions, are available covering effective database searching techniques, citation standards, and a review of available Lewis Library resources.